 All vehicles are equipped with a number of dashboard indicator lights to inform the driver of different problems.
 One of these lights will represent the brake system, and it often reads ABS, which stands for anti-lock braking system.
 If this light comes on you will want to visit the auto repair shop right away to find out exactly what trouble the system is having.

 Never delay having brake problems addressed.
 It is up to you to keep your car safe for yourself, for your passengers and for all of the people on the road.
-If you need brake repair in Mountain View be sure to visit A-1 Auto Tech.
-We promise to do everything in our power to keep your car running safely and reliably!
+If you need brake repair in Mountain View be sure to visit A-1 Auto Tech, Inc. We promise to do everything in our power to keep your car running safely and reliably!